4-DAY NEW YORK ITINERARY

-- The bridge is 1.3 miles long and will probably take about 20-30 minutes to cross.
-I loved my view in the night, but you can cross in the morning or afternoon, too.
+- The bridge is 1.3 miles (2km) long and will probably take about 20-30 minutes to cross.
+I loved my view at night, but you can cross in the morning or afternoon, too.
 The views are gorgeous and unforgettable (and if you are looking for romantic experiences in NY, then it is a must) and I suggest planning a 2-3 hours for this amazing place.

 Extra: National September 11 Memorial & Museum

 Here you’ll find the twin reflecting pools, the inscription of nearly 3,000 names of the dead, and the “Survivor Tree.”

-The museum gives a lot of information about the 9-11 attacks and also about each of the victims.
+The museum gives a lot of information about the 9-11 attacks and each of the victims.
 You can walk through this at your own pace or take a tour if you prefer (for an added cost).

-This stop may take about an hour or two.
+- This stop may take about 30-120 minutes.

 Hudson River Waterfront Greenway